Culture and Religion

 A little about the author,

-the site chronology,
+the site chronology.

 Site Map (this site presented in an outline form, for simple navigation)

 If you have comments, please E-mail me at dave at cultureandreligion.com.

 also follow Cultureandreligion on Facebook as a Like gets a notification when a new page is added.

 In July 2014 this web site was reformatted to a vertical presentation, more appropriate for a mobile device.
 Unfortunately the web development tool being used has no capability for different formats based on the userís platform.
 The reminder for zooming, shortcuts common to many different browsers, has been added to the main pages in case a non-mobile user finds the default presentation font too small.

 original site created in geocities - May 2000